gramster/photorg/README.md

 will remove any files in the source folder that have duplicates in the dest folder.
 The source and dest folders can be disjoint, or the source folder can be a subfolder of the dest folder.
 It would make no sense the other way around.
 Note that it can take a long time before this command starts producing log messages, as it collects data on all the files first.

+    photorger clean --source=<folder>

+is similar but searches just a single folder tree, and in this case if it finds a set of duplicates it will keep the file with the oldest timestamp; this behavior can be changed with other arguments.

     photorger move

 will try to figure out the dates photo files were taken and move them to folders of the form YYYY/MM/DD/fname.
 It will use EXIF tags if present, else will try infer from the file name.
 If it tries to move a file and the target file already exists, it will just delete the source file (if identical) or move and rename it (if not identical).